theBaffo/distributed-cache-node/README.md

 ## Postman

-In the `postman` folder you can find a collection and an environment file that you can import in Postman, or similar tool (?), to easily test the API.
+In the `postman` folder you can find a collection and an environment file that you can import in Postman, or a similar tool, to easily test the API.